amaitou/Libft/README.md

 This is the very first project in the **`42Cursus`** and it aims to recode and reproduce the behavior of some pre-defined functions in **`C Standard Libs`**. <br/>
 some of these functions are pre-defined in the standard `C libs` and others are not.

-The Libft project consists of three part:
+The Libft project consists of three parts:
 - **Mandatory Part 1**
 - **Mandatory Part 2**
 - **Bonus Part**

-In order to validate your project and have it accepted, you must at least do both of Mandatory Parts.
-(Bonus part is not that necessary but it gives extra XPs and days for The **`Blackhole`**).
+To validate your project and have it accepted, you must at least do both of the Mandatory Parts.
+(The bonus part is not that necessary but it gives extra XPs and days for The **`Blackhole`**).

 ---